-This chart has seven of the most commonly used washes for baked goods.
-If you are wondering what the difference is between an egg pastry wash and plain water, then this Washes for Baked Goods Chart will help.
+This chart has seven of the most commonly used pastry washes.
+If you are wondering what the differences are between washes using egg, dairy, or plain water, then this chart will help.

-My personal favorite washes are whole egg with water and egg white.
-Find your best wash for each of your pastries and baked goods in this chart!
+My personal favorite pastry washes are a whole egg with water wash and a plain egg white wash.
+Find the best wash for each of your baked goods in this chart.